hyphacoop/go-dasl/README.md

 DASL has many specs, only some of which are implemented here.

 - DRISL (dag-cbor): implemented
-- CID: working, independent implementation is planned (including BDASL)
+- CID: implemented (including BDASL)
 - RASL: stretch goal
 - MASL: stretch goal
 - CAR: currently out of scope